-Montana is the only state in the union that doesn’t have anti-bullying laws on the books, and New Jersey has the toughest in the country.
+Montana is the only state in the union that doesn’t have anti-bullying laws on the books.
+New Jersey has the toughest laws on this in the country.
 New Jersey enacted the Anti-Bullying Bill of Rights in 2011, following a number of cyberbullying-related suicides that happened across the country.

 Talk About The Dangers of Strangers & CyberBullies

 According to Lifelock, it isn’t just cyberbullies targeting our children.
 Youth is the fastest growing demographic for identity theft and other online crimes as well.
 The Internet can be nearly impossible to patrol, and the more unsafe-surfing is done, the more vulnerable children end up being.
 That doesn’t mean you should stand over your kid’s shoulder the entire time they’re surfing online.
 It just means that creating a dialog about the dangers of the Internet needs to be on the forefront of your parenting roster when they reach browsing age.
 A survey by Knowledge Masters found that less than half of parents monitor the sites their children look up.
 Kids tend to know this and end up treating the Internet like a limitless playground.

 Parents can play the role of the enforcer all they want, but leading by example is just as important.
 If you find yourself tempted to leave a mean anonymous comment on a blog, or shoot down a stranger for saying something you disagree with online think to yourself whether you would say that to the person in real life.
 If the answer is no, then don’t.
 The nature of online communication causes what John Suler, author of The Psychology of Cyberspace, calls disassociative anonymity.
 This means that you can say whatever you want online without repercussions you can get the same power high many achieve by putting others down, but without having to deal with the nitty-gritty of the effect it has on the other human.